diskoverdata/diskover-docs/source_files/user_analytics_file_tree.md

 K) **Size or Count**: Select either you want to see the report by the  **Size**  of the data or **Count** of items  – this will affect results in O) and P).

-L) **Show Files**: By default, the results will only show directories, select if you want to see files as well in the left pane.
+L) **Show Files**: By default, the results pane will only show directories, select if you want to see files as well in the results pane.

 M) **Filters**: Summary of the filters or preferences that you might have selected.

 >🔆 &nbsp;Filters will stay active, even if you navigate away to another page.

-N) **Attributes**: You can drill-down directly from the pie slices.
+N) **Pie chart graphic**: You can drill-down by clicking on the pie slices.